Hans-Fredrik/YTL-REST-API/README.md

 ## YoutubeLite-REST-API

+A minimal REST-API created for the Youtube clone app (https://github.com/Hans-Fredrik/YoutubeLite-IOS-App)

-Swift on server using Vapor framework
+Porject is using Swift on server powered by the Vapor framework

 Deployed and available at: